 The first thing that you should always consider when you are going to grill, no matter the weather, is if you can do it safely.
 While rain certainly brings its own challenges to a grilling session, it isn’t generally dangerous on its own.
 If, however, you are using an electric grill, rain would be a huge problem due to the threat of electrocution.
 Gas, pellet, and charcoal grills are all safe to use in this weather, as long as there isn’t too much wind.

 As we said above, you want to make sure that you avoid electric grills at all costs if you are working in the rain.
-After all, nothing is going to ruin your fun faster than an electric shock.
+After all, nothing is going to ruin your fun faster than an Trusted SourceElectrical injury - Wikipedia Electrical injury is a physiological reaction caused by electric current passing through the body. en.wikipedia.org .
 Gas, pellet, and charcoal grills are all good options for rainy weather.
 Of course, a gas grill with a cover is probably the best choice since the cover helps to retain heat and block the wind from putting out your flames prematurely.
 The Weber Genesis II E-335 is a great option in this regard, thanks to its durable lid and easy-to-read temperature gauge.

 Depending on where you live, you are going to experience different types of rain.
 If you are someone that lives in an area where you only get small splashes of rain, the odds are that you can probably get by with a patio umbrella to keep you dry while you are grilling.
 On the other hand, if you are in an area where larger downpours are the norm, you might want to invest in something like the Amazon Basics Outdoor Patio Grill Gazebo, which is a much more permanent solution that will keep you dry for years to come.
 You should also try to wear some non-slip shoes and a rain jacket so that you can be as comfortable as possible as you grill in the rain.